 4. Letters of Instruction

-A letter of instruction is a document that goes with your will, expressing your final wishes about your funeral and other matters.
-It isn’t a legal document, but it outlines what your family will need to know when settling your estate.
-However, if it’s locked in a safe deposit box, they may not see it until long after the funeral is over.
+A letter of instruction isn’t a legal document, but it outlines what your family members will need to know when settling your estate.
+If it’s locked in a safe deposit box, they may not see it until long after the funeral is over.
 If you have a letter of instruction, make sure it’s kept with your will.

 5. Advance Health Care Directive